metacpan/metacpan-cpan-extracted/distros/D/Data-Roundtrip/README.md

 been private.
 If you want to retain the filehandle, use ["write\_to\_filehandle"](#write_to_filehandle).

-Returns 1 on success or 0 on failure.
+It returns 1 on success or 0 on failure.

 ## `write_to_filehandle`